prometheus/prometheus/docs/feature_flags.md

 `--enable-feature=auto-gomaxprocs`

-When enabled, GOMAXPROCS variable will be automatically set to match the container CPU limit.
+When enabled, GOMAXPROCS variable is automatically set to match Linux container CPU quota.

-This means that Go runtime will operate as if it had only amount of CPU specified in the container CPU limit and not all CPUs on server where it's running.